Role-based access control

 --client-cert-auth=true, the field of Common Name (CN) in the client’s TLS cert will be used as an etcd user.
 In this case, the common name authenticates the user and the client does not need a password.
 Note that if both of 1.

 --client-cert-auth=true is passed and CN is provided by the client, and 2. username and password are provided by the client, the username and password based authentication is prioritized.
 Note that this feature cannot be used with gRPC-proxy and gRPC-gateway.
 This is because gRPC-proxy terminates TLS from its client so all the clients share a cert of the proxy. gRPC-gateway uses a TLS connection internally for transforming HTTP request to gRPC request so it shares the same limitation.
 Therefore the clients cannot provide their CN to the server correctly. gRPC-proxy will cause an error and stop if a given cert has non empty CN. gRPC-proxy returns an error which indicates that the client has an non empty CN in its cert.

 As of version v3.3 if an etcd server is launched with the option

---peer-cert-allowed-cn filtering of CN inter-peer connections is enabled.
-Nodes can only join the etcd cluster if their CN match the allowed one.
+--peer-cert-allowed-hostname filtering of inter-peer connections is enabled.
+Nodes can only join the etcd cluster if their TLS certificate identity match the allowed one.

 See etcd security page for more details.